akloss/differentiable_filters/README.md

 To use the differentiable filters in your project, you mainly need to do two things:

 1) Create a context class that describes the problem you want to run the DF on.
-This class needs inherit from contexts.BaseContext and implement the interface defined there.
-You can look at the file contexts.example_context.py for a simple example.
+This class needs inherit from [contexts.BaseContext](https://github.com/akloss/differentiable_filters/blob/main/differentiable_filters/contexts/base_context.py) and implement the interface defined there.
+You can look at [contexts.example_context.py](https://github.com/akloss/differentiable_filters/blob/main/differentiable_filters/contexts/example_context.py) for a simple example.

 2) Combine the context with the differentiable filtering algorithm you want to use.
-You can look at the class FilterApplication defined in example_training_code.run_example.py for reference.
+You can look at the class FilterApplication defined in [example_training_code.run_example.py](https://github.com/akloss/differentiable_filters/blob/main/differentiable_filters/example_training_code/run_example.py) for reference.
-In general, the DFs are implemented as instances of tf.keras.layers.AbstractRNNCell.
+In general, the DFs are implemented as instances of [tf.keras.layers.AbstractRNNCell](https://www.tensorflow.org/api_docs/python/tf/keras/layers/AbstractRNNCell).
 This means they define how to perform one step of filtering.
 To apply the DF to a complete sequence, the filter RNN cell has to be wrapped in an RNN layer as you can see in this example
 ```
 # Instantiate a context object
 context = ExampleContext(batch_size, filter_type, loss, hetero_q, hetero_r, learned_process)